A Sharp Threshold for Spanning 2-Spheres in Random 2-Complexes: Proof of Theorem

 We now rearrange the terms in this sum, and introduce new notations.
 Recall that a CFPG consists of a planar graph $G$, together with the structure of its white faces and an allocation of interior points for the white faces.
 Therefore, the sum over all good CFPGs can be expressed as a sextuple sum: We are summing over the number of vertices $m$, subsets $S\subseteq [n]$ of size $m$, colored planar graphs $H$ on the vertex set $S$ in which the white faces are specified, the number $k$ of interior points in these white faces, subsets $R \subseteq [n]\setminus S$ of size $k$, and allocations of the points in $R$ for the white faces.

-Let $GP_m$ be the set of embedded spanning good planar graphs on $m$ vertices, together with a 2-coloring of their faces.
+Consider the set of embedded spanning planar graphs on $m$ vertices, together with a 2-coloring of their faces.
+Let $GP_m$ be the set of such graphs that are good in the sense of Definition \ref{def:good}.
 Let $M(G,k)$ be the number of triangulations of the black faces of $G$, using $k$ interior vertices in the black faces.
 For $G \in GP_m$, let $\bar{G}$ be the same embedded planar graph, with the colors reversed: black faces become white, and white faces are black.
 Note that $M(\bar{G},k)$ is the sum over all allocations of $k$ interior points for the white faces of $G$ of $|M(H)|$, where $H$ is the CFPG determined by $G$ and the allocation.

 Let $T_{G,k}$ be the number of white triangles in a triangulation of the white faces using $k$ interior vertices in the white faces.
 For $G \in GP_m$, we define $em(G):=em(H)$ where $H$ is the underlying planar graph, together with the structure of its white faces.
 Recall by Lemma \ref{lem:counting_embeddings} that $em(H)\geq |Em(H)|$.